labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step4.md

     client.close()
 ```

-Notice how `yield from` has been replaced with `await`, and the functions are now defined with `async def` instead of `def`.
-This makes the code even more readable and expresses the asynchronous nature of the operations more clearly.
+Notice that `yield from` has been replaced with `await`, and the functions are now defined with `async def` instead of `def`.
+This change makes the code more intuitive and easier to understand.

 ## Understanding the Transformation

-The transition from generators with `yield from` to `async`/`await` syntax is more than just a syntactic change.
-It represents a shift in how we think about asynchronous programming:
+The transition from generators with `yield from` to the `async`/`await` syntax is not just a simple syntactic change.
+It represents a shift in how we think about asynchronous programming.

 1. **Generators with yield from**:

-   - Explicitly yield control to signal readiness
+   - When using generators with `yield from`, you explicitly yield control to signal that a task is ready.
+This means you have to manually manage when a task can continue.
-   - Manually manage the scheduling of tasks
+   - You also need to manually manage the scheduling of tasks.
+This can be complex, especially in larger programs.
-   - Focus on the mechanics of control flow
+   - The focus is on the mechanics of control flow, which can make the code harder to read and maintain.

 2. **Async/await syntax**:
-   - Implicitly yield control at await points
+   - With the `async`/`await` syntax, control is implicitly yielded at `await` points.
+This makes the code more straightforward as you don't have to worry about explicitly yielding control.
-   - Let the event loop handle scheduling
+   - The event loop takes care of scheduling tasks, so you don't have to manage it manually.
-   - Focus on the logical flow of the program
+   - The focus is on the logical flow of the program, which makes the code more readable and maintainable.

 This transformation allows for more readable and maintainable asynchronous code, which is especially important for complex applications like network servers.

 ## Modern Asynchronous Programming

-In modern Python, we typically use the `asyncio` module for asynchronous programming instead of our custom event loop.
-The `asyncio` module provides built-in support for:
+In modern Python, we usually use the `asyncio` module for asynchronous programming instead of a custom event loop.
+The `asyncio` module provides built - in support for many useful features:

-- Running multiple coroutines concurrently
+- Running multiple coroutines concurrently.
+This allows your program to handle multiple tasks at the same time.
-- Managing network I/O
+- Managing network I/O. It simplifies the process of sending and receiving data over the network.
-- Synchronization primitives
+- Synchronization primitives.
+These help you manage access to shared resources in a concurrent environment.
-- Task scheduling and cancellation
+- Task scheduling and cancellation.
+You can easily schedule tasks to run at specific times and cancel them if needed.

 Here's how our server might look using `asyncio`: